sendgrid/docs/source/User_Guide/email_activity_feed.md

 In addition to viewing the email activity associated with your account by recipient email address, domain, or event date, you can also use the following filters to sort your data:

+* API Key ID
+* API Key Name
 * Campaign ID
 * Campaign Name
 * Categories
+* Date Processed
-* Event Type
+* Event Type (Bounced, Clicked, etc.)
-* From Address
+* From Email Address
 * Message ID
-* Sending API Key ID
-* Sending API Key Name
+* Number of Clicks
+* Number of Opens
+* Requesting IP Address
 * Sending IP Address
+* Status (Delivered, Not Delivered, Processing)
 * Subject Line
+* Teammate
+* To Email Address
-* Template ID
+* Transactional Template ID
-* Template Name
+* Transactional Template Name
+* Unsubscribe Group ID
+* Unsubscribe Group Name

 *To use advanced search:*